AstralKite/phase-3-sinatra-react-project/README.md

-# Phase 3 Project - Employee web API usinf Active Record and Sinatra.
+# Phase 3 Project - Employee web API usinf Active Record and Sinatra

 ## How to use this app
 - This app allows you to create a collection of employees and assign them a title, salary, and client they will work for.
 The Employee is also assgined a project that is connected to a Client.